The Theater at Madison Square Garden: Events

 In 2005 and 2011, Peter Pan starring Cathy Rigby in the title role returned to New York City at the theater.

 It was the home of the NFL draft from 1995 until 2004.
 In 2005, the NFL Draft moved to the Jacob K. Javits Convention Center, after MSG management opposed a new stadium for the New York Jets.
 It also hosted the NBA draft from 2001 to 2010.

 From 2004 to 2006 and in 2008 Theatre of MSG hosted the Jammy Award honoring improvisational music.

 In 2013, A Christmas Story: The Musical was revived at the theater for a limited engagement.

-The first-ever mixed martial arts event held at the theater was World Series of Fighting 34: Gaethje vs. Firmino on December 31, 2016.
+The first-ever mixed martial arts event was held at the theater World Series of Fighting 34: Gaethje vs. Firmino on December 31, 2016.

 The first darts event held at the theater was the 2022 US Darts Masters.

-In 2021, the theater also hosted two Verzuz hip-hop battles: The Lox against DipSet and Fat Joe against Ja Rule.
+In 2021, the theater hosted two Verzuz hip-hop battles: The Lox against DipSet and Fat Joe against Ja Rule.

-The theater also hosted its first Esports event in 2022 with the main event group stage and quarterfinals of the League of Legends World Championship.
+The theater hosted its first Esports event in 2022 with the main event group stage and quarterfinals of the League of Legends World Championship.

+The 2024 North American tour of Annie is playing an engagement at the theater from December 4, 2024, through January 5, 2025, with Whoopi Goldberg playing Miss Hannigan beginning December 11.

+On 31 May 2025, Philippine pop group BINI performed in the theater as part of the Biniverse World Tour 2025.